Handheld GPS Explained

 Garmin - Garmin has products that serve aviation, marine, automotive, wireless, OEM, and general recreation applications.
 They have an extensive line of GPS products.

 Lowrance - Lowrance Electronics, Inc., has been manufacturing and marketing sport fishing SONAR and Global Positioning System (GPS) mapping instruments for over 45 years.
-They currently have about 8 handheld GPS products in their line.
+They currently have about nine handheld GPS products in their line.

 Magellan - Magellan Corporation was founded in 1986.
 In 2001, Thales, an electronics company with a significant presence in global markets for defense, aerospace and information technology and services acquired Magellan.
 Thales Navigation now markets its global consumer line of GPS solutions under the Magellan brand and its global professional line of GPS solutions under the Thales Navigation brand.
 Magellan has a wide range of choices for handheld GPS receivers.